The Frontline Scholar: Dr. Vera Mironova

 Dr. Mironova’s unique insights, gained from documented interactions with hundreds of members of armed groups, and those tasked with destroying them, reveal a fascinating reliance on traditionally capitalist modus operandi, with powerful implications for state and multi-lateral actors.

-Dr. Mironova is a visiting Research Fellow at Harvard University and a regular contributor to Foreign Policy, among other publications.
+Dr. Mironova is a visiting Research Fellow at Harvard University and a regular contributor to Foreign Policy and Guardian, among other publications.